-- Special notes for summer: There are no designated no-class days in the summer session.
+- There are no designated no-class days in the summer session.

 - "No-class" days and final examination periods are listed in the official University calendar, which has been approved by the faculty, the administration, and the Board of Regents.
 No member of the faculty has the right to alter the calendar without the consent of all those who had approved it.